 - A sponge and a bucket of fresh water (to remove excess grout from the ceramic pieces)

-- A soft cotton cloth (to clean mosaic)
+- A soft cotton cloth (to clean the mosaic)

 - Tile grout